“Call me Ace and smoke me a kipper, I’ll be back for breakfast.”

 So now it was my time to fly.
 One of his colleagues explained the basics in five minutes and then I was strapped into a jacket bearing one large jet on my back and two jets on each arm.
 The weight was considerably less than I imagined it would be.
 They provided a frame to rest your arms on, that was not needed in the slightest.
 The arm jets weigh just 2 kg each.
 The whole jacket weighs under 27 kg including all jets.
 You can comfortably walk around with this on.

 I then ambled over to the overhead scaffolding and was attached to a safety cable, before the jets were started.
-The sight and sound of the jets firing up are magnificent.
+The sight and sound of the jets firing up is magnificent.
 First blue, then orange flames stream out into the wavering, flickery air.
 There is little or no heat reaching you, just slight warming of the surrounding air as the jets reach their idle thrust.

 You do need ear defenders once the jets hit over 100,000 rpm, but the sound is far less than sitting by a track during a Formula One race and adds greatly to the excitement and thrill of flying your own Jet Suit.
 I mean, you want the soundtrack.